What are YACs?

 Make a gift.
 Aside from lasting forever, your donation does two incredible things: It creates generations of youth who understand the importance of giving back AND it supports the many local nonprofits doing great work in our youth communities.

-Since 1998 our YACs have awarded over $100,000 in grants for youth projects in our service area.
+Since 1993 our YACs have awarded over $2.27 million in grants for youth projects in our service area.

-We have over 25 youth ages 12-19 from Cheboygan County and Mackinaw City actively participating in the YAC program.
+We have over 130 youth ages 12-19 from our nine counties actively participating in the YAC program.

 Our YAC is part of the Michigan Community Foundations Youth Project (MCFYP).
 Because of this, Michigan has the largest concentration of YACs in the country.
 This is the youth philanthropy program after which most other YAC programs in the nation are modeled.

 Our YACs conduct a tri-annual assessment of the biggest issues affecting youth in their own communities, and then award a portion of their grants to projects directly addressing those issues.
-The most recent assessment showed mental health, depression and stress among youth and families as the top concerns of our kids.
-Also coming in at the top is teen substance use and abuse.
-See the full needs assessment results for 2018.
+Across all nine counties, the most recent assessment showed mental health, depression, stress, bullying, and school work among youth and families as the top concerns of our kids.
+Also moving higher on the list of concerns is body image/appearance issues.
+See the full needs assessment results for 2022.

 YACs are youth-led organizations.
 Administrative support is handled by the Community Foundation, and YACs work with incredible adult advisors to help coordinate logistics and their youth community involvement.

 Scroll down for more details, or click below for a particular subject.